consp1racy/material-navigation-drawer/README.md

 `BaseNavigationItemDescriptor`

 - Use `sticky()` and `notSticky()` to specify whether the item should stay selected on click or not.
-- Use ~~`icon(int)`~~ `iconResource(int)` to specify a drawable resource.
+- Use `iconResource(int)` to specify a drawable resource.
 Typically this would be a 24dp by 24dp icon.
 This gets colored automatically.
 Width limit is 40dp.
-A value of `android.R.color.transparent` will result in navigation item with padded text (as if it had an empty icon) and a value of `0` will result in the text being aligned to the left side (no icon).
+A value of `android.R.color.transparent` will result in navigation item with padded text (as if it had an empty icon) and a value of `0` will result in the text being aligned to the left side (no icon at all).
-- Use `iconColorAlwaysPassiveOn()` to override the icon color in any state by the passive color.
+- Use `iconColorAlwaysPassiveOn()` to override the icon color in active state by the passive color.
 - Use `text(String)` or `text(int)` to set item label.
 - Use `activeColor(int)` and its derivatives to specify color of selected icon and text.
 - Use `passiveColor(int)` and its derivatives to specify color of unselected icon.
 Unselected text always takes color of `android:textColorPrimary`.